berkantaydin/summarizetoday.com/README.md

 # summarizetoday.com
 Source for SummarizeToday.com

-If you are like us, you tired of unnecessary content, right?
+You are like us, you tired of unnecessary content, right?